After building your product or course, one thing is next â launching your offer. This is why you need to create a launch strategy.

 - When you create a launch strategy, you can monitor every process of your launch effectively.

-How to create a launch strategy from scratch
+How to create a launch strategy for your coaching business

-I created a free launch strategy worksheet to summarize this post and help you plan your launch immediately.
-Download it here.
+I created a free launch strategy worksheet to help you plan your best launch yet.

 1. Be mind-ready

-The first step to planning a launch strategy is to polish your mindset.
-This is the first task in the launch worksheet.
+The first step to a profitable program launch is to polish your mindset.
+The mindset exercise is the first task you’ll find in the launch worksheet.

 2. Plan your money and metric goals